zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 One big insight that we can gain already is that in knowledge work the **work it self** can be a constraint.
 This is because in knowledge work as a business you choose:
 * What you do
-* How you choose to do it
+* How you do it
 * Who does it

-This means if you have a creative product owner or business analysts they deliver astronomical amount of value with a very small team.
-If this does not make sense yet, keep reading.
+This means if you have a creative product owner or business analysts they can deliver astronomical amount of value with a very small team.
+However traditional manufacturing mindset would dictate that you need more capacity and people to deliver more units.
+This is not true for craft work unless but it is true for standard work.
+If this does not make sense yet that is OK.

 ### What is actually important to measure
 ...